 • In all cases, CLTA asks that grant recipients share their experience, either by writing an article to be included on the CLTA website (Awardees may also consider submitting a proposal to share their experience as an interest session at the following CLTA Conference – If the proposal is accepted and the awardee presents, the required article for the newsletter will be waived if the awardee desires)

 In the past CLTA has offered as many as six LangAbroD grants of up to $500 each (subject to change) to be used to defray travel expenses for members who wish to improve their fluency in the language they teach by visiting a country where that language is spoken.
 This year’s level of support has not yet been determined.
 The LangAbroad is a stand-alone grant or applicants for LangAbroD Grants may also apply for one of the government grants.
 The LangAbroD is funded from the CLTA general fund and depends on resources available from the current fiscal year.
 CLTA encourages teachers who apply for travel/study grants to apply for LangAbroD grants simultaneously.
 (Scholarship winners are not eligible for LangAbroD grants.)
 Click on title for requirements.

-The Cemanahuac Educational Community has, for many years, offered scholarships to teachers via national, regional and several state language education organizations, including CLTA.
-2018 will be the 19th year of the scholarship program.
-A special workshop is given for language teachers, July 7-24, 2018 and is a good time to enjoy interaction with other teachers from around the United States.
-However, it is not necessary that the recipient come at the time of this workshop; he or she can attend at any convenient time in 2018.
+The Cemanahuac Educational Community has, for many years, offered scholarships to teachers via national, regional and several state language education organizations.
+A special workshop is given for language teachers and is a good time to enjoy interaction with other teachers from around the United States.
+However, it is not necessary that the recipient come at the time of this workshop; he or she can attend at any convenient time..